assisi/arena-ui/README.md

 ## Debian packaging ##

-Instructions for making a Debian package have been taken from here: https://bhavyanshu.me/how-to-make-debian-packages-for-qt-c-based-applications/11/10/2014
+Instructions for making a Debian package have been taken from [here](https://bhavyanshu.me/how-to-make-debian-packages-for-qt-c-based-applications/11/10/2014).

+General instructions for using the Pbuilder packaging tool on Ubuntu are available [here](https://wiki.ubuntu.com/PbuilderHowto).

 ### Environment setup ###